jkenney0501/AWS-Data-Engineering-Project-/README.md

 Below we load data from an S3 bucket to a Redshift database created on a cluster where a STAR schema is used for Business Intelligence.

+## Objective
+A music streaming startup, Sparkify, has grown their user base and song database and want to move their processes and data onto the cloud.
+Their data resides in S3, in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.

+As a data engineer, we are tasked with building an ETL pipeline that extracts their data from S3, stages them in Redshift, and transforms data into a set of dimensional tables for their analytics team to continue finding insights into what songs their users are listening to.
+We'll be able to test the database and ETL pipeline by running queries given to you by the analytics team from Sparkify and compare your results with their expected results.

 [See the Redshift Cluster and ETL process](https://github.com/jkenney0501/AWS-Data-Engineering-Project-/blob/main/create_cluster_to_ETL.ipynb)

 ### Process Flow for Sparkify